drivendataorg/zamba/docs/docs/configurations.md

 #### `save_dir (Path, optional)`

 Directory in which to save model checkpoint and configuration file.
-If not specified, will save to a `version_*` folder in your working directory.
+If not specified, will save to a `version_n` folder in your current working directory.

 #### `overwrite_save_dir (bool, optional)`